 The first step in creating a child-friendly garden is selecting the right space.
 This should be a place that is easily accessible, gets plenty of sunlight, and has good-quality soil.
 It should also be a safe area where children can play and explore without risk of harm.

-Sujet a lire : How to Create a Luxurious Home Spa Experience in a Small Space?
+A lire aussi : How to Create a Luxurious Home Spa Experience in a Small Space?

 Your garden does not need to be huge.
 Even a small plot can produce a surprising amount of vegetables.
 If space is limited, consider creating a raised garden bed.
 These have the added benefit of being easier for little hands to reach and can be designed to be wheelchair-accessible if needed.
 Also, raised beds help keeping the soil isolated from the rest of the garden, reducing the chances of weed contamination.